kuhlekt1v/portfolio/README.md

 - `content/configuration.toml`: This file contains the site configuration, such as metadata, social links, and text content.

-- `content/blogs/`: This directory contains your blog posts.
-Each post is a Markdown file with metadata in the frontmatter at the top.
+- `content/resume.json`: This file contains a professional resume displayed on the about page.

 - `content/projects/`: This directory contains your projects.
 Each project is a Markdown file also with metadata in the frontmatter.